RRethy/horizontalpodautoscalerx/README.md

 Kubernetes controller that extends the Kubernetes HorizontalPodAutoscaler (HPA) with dynamic overrides, and fallbacks if it detects scaling failure.

+Note: This has not been tested in a production environment, open an issue and tag me if you want to use it in production.

 ## Description

 Create a HorizontalPodAutoscalerX resource, e.g.